chvonrohr/k8s-cicd/02-containers/slides.md

   * separate network / ports
   * no direct access or visibility of and to other containers

-> a process isolated in it's own environment by the operating system
+> a process isolated in its own environment by the operating system

 Note:
 * isolated filesystem based on a container image